Hazardous Waste Program

 - Class C Operators must be trained or pass a test no later than Jan.
 1, 2016.

-- Accept operator certifications from adjacent states
+- OR Accept operator certifications from adjacent states

 Note: The Missouri Risk-Based Corrective Action (MRBCA) regulations for underground storage tanks were not part of this rulemaking process.